nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   \
   Use case ends.

 * 4a.
-The given index is invalid.
+The specified batchmate is not found.
     * a1.
-MassLinkers prompts for another index.
+Mass Linkers detects an error in specified batchmate (non valid index).
+    * a2.
+Mass Linkers requests for a valid batchmate.
     * Step a1 is repeated until a valid index is given. \
       Use case resumes from step 3.

 * *a.
-At any time, Student chooses to close MassLinkers.
+At any time, Student chooses to close Mass Linkers.
     * a1.
-MassLinkers updates the storage file.
+Mass Linkers updates the storage file.
       \
       Use case ends.